BatataZy/OrbitalSim/README.md

 ![gui](images/gui_example.png)

 ## License
 OrbitalSim is free and open-source.
-All of the code is dual-licensed under:
+All of the code is licensed under:

 * MIT License ([LICENSE-MIT](docs/LICENSE-MIT) or [http://opensource.org/licenses/MIT](http://opensource.org/licenses/MIT))